Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

 \subsection{Generating multi-source initial embeddings}

-This section outlines the generation of two sets of initial embeddings for the $N$ unique EHR codes: institutional PPMI-SVD embeddings and textual description embeddings, essential for capturing clinical and semantic information of medical codes.
-Figure~\ref{fig:input_plot} intuitively illustrates the process of generating the initial embeddings.
+We next outline the generation of two sets of initial embeddings for the $N$ unique EHR codes: institutional PPMI-SVD embeddings and textual description embeddings, essential for capturing clinical and semantic information of medical codes.
+The left part of Fig.~\ref{fig:outline} provides an intuitive illustration of the initial embedding generation process.